apocalyptech/pystarboundmap/README.md

    assigned from four or five options.
 The randomization is fixed-seed inside Starbound itself, and I highly doubt I'd be able to get it the same, but maps would probably still look nicer with them randomized)
- - Looks like it's not actually rendering platforms, etc.
  - How big do worlds get, anyway?
 A 6000x3000 world that I loaded is a bit slow but not too bad (though this is before adding in being able to highlight/click on tiles)
+ - Figure out the rest of our material rendering templates

 LICENSE
 -------